School of Civil and Environmental Engineering, and Construction Management

 Admission Requirements

-• A bachelor's or master's degree from an accredited university, and a minimum grade point average of 3.0 in upper-division and/or graduate courses.
-The degrees should be in Biology, Ecology, Environmental Science, Chemistry, Geology, Geography, Environmental Engineering, Civil Engineering, or another related scientific or engineering discipline.
+- A Bachelor of Science degree or a Master of Science degree from an accredited university, with a minimum grade point average of 3.0 or better in upper-division and/or graduate courses.
+The degree should be in biology, ecology, environmental science, chemistry, geology, geography, environmental engineering, civil engineering, chemical engineering, or other related scientific or engineering disciplines.

-Applications must be submitted to UTSA Graduate Admissions online at http://graduateschool.utsa.edu.
+Applications must be submitted online at https://future.utsa.edu/programs/doctoral/environmental-science-engineering/.
 Incomplete applications will not be considered.
-Acceptance to the program is determined by the Doctoral Studies Committee (DSC), comprised of graduate faculty members selected from CECM and the College of Sciences, contingent upon available funding.
-Full-time students accepted to the program are eligible to apply for financial support in the form of competitive teaching assistantships, research assistantships, or research fellowships.
-Note that admission is competitive, and satisfying these requirements does not guarantee admission.
+Acceptance into the program is decided by the Committee on Graduate Studies (COGS), comprised of graduate faculty members selected from CECM and the COS, contingent upon available funding.
+Full-time students accepted for the program are eligible to apply for financial support in the form of competitive teaching assistantships, research assistantships, and/or research fellowships.

 Degree Requirements

-The Doctoral program in Environmental Science and Engineering requires that students complete a minimum of 60 semester credit hours beyond the master’s degree.
-This coursework includes courses that have been designed to provide advanced instruction in areas considered to form the foundation for the disciplines of environmental science and engineering.
-Enrollment in the Graduate Seminar is required for a minimum of 2 semester credit hours.
-A minimum of 15 semester credit hours of Doctoral Research and 15 semester credit hours minimum of Doctoral Dissertation must be completed prior to graduation.
-Any grade lower than “B” in graduate or remedial coursework at the undergraduate level does not count toward the 60 semester credit hours.
-With the approval from the chair of their Dissertation Committee, students can apply up to 12 semester credit hours of graduate coursework to elective courses (see below), if not applied toward their master’s degree.
+The ESE Ph.D. program requires that students complete a minimum of 60 semester credit hours beyond the master’s degree.
+This coursework includes courses that have been designed to provide advanced instruction in areas considered to form the foundation for the disciplines of Environmental Science and Engineering.
+Students should complete CE 5001 Process and Ethics in Thesis/Dissertation Research Development or GEO 6031 Ethical Conduct of Graduate Research during their first year in the program.
+Enrollment in a departmental graduate seminar is required for a minimum of 2 semester credit hours.
+A minimum of 15 semester credit hours of Doctoral Research and a minimum of 15 semester credit hours of Doctoral Dissertation must be completed prior to graduation.
+With the approval from the chair of their Dissertation Committee, students can apply up to 12 semester credit hours of graduate coursework to elective courses (see below) if not applied toward their master’s degree.
 Students with only a baccalaureate degree are required to have a minimum of 75 semester credit hours to graduate.
 Additional degree requirements include passing a written and/or oral qualifying examination, writing a doctoral dissertation, and passing a final examination/dissertation defense.
+Progress should be recorded using the ‘Program of Study’ form available from the GAR; it is recommended that students start using the Program of Study form in the first semester of the program and submit it to the GAR of the student’s Dissertation Advisor's college as part of the package to request advancement to candidacy.
+Students can register for doctoral research courses as soon as they start in the program; however, they must advance to candidacy before they can register for a doctoral dissertation.

-A minimum of twenty one (21) semester credit hours of required elective courses must be selected by each student according to their selected track of study, as defined below.
-These need to be approved by the student’s Dissertation Committee and the Chair of the DSC.
-These elective courses may be offered by departments in the College of Sciences, the Klesse College of Engineering and Integrated Design, or by other departments at UTSA.
+Twenty-one (21) semester credit hours of required elective courses must be selected by each student according to their selected track of study, as defined in the tables below.
+These elective courses need to be approved by the GAR of the college and the student’s Dissertation Advisor, and reviewed by the student’s Dissertation Committee.
+These elective courses may be offered by departments in the KCEID and COS or by departments in other colleges at UTSA.
+A maximum of 6 semester credit hours of Independent Study courses can count toward the degree as "other electives."

 Students who have obtained a master's degree are required to complete the following courses: